USB flash drive

 USB flash drives use the USB mass storage device class standard, supported natively by modern operating systems such as Windows, Linux, macOS and other Unix-like systems, as well as many BIOS boot ROMs.
 USB drives with USB 2.0 support can store more data and transfer faster than much larger optical disc drives like CD-RW or DVD-RW drives and can be read by many other systems such as the Xbox One, PlayStation 4, DVD players, automobile entertainment systems, and in a number of handheld devices such as smartphones and tablet computers, though the electronically similar SD card is better suited for those devices, due to their standardized form factor, which allows the card to be housed inside a device without protruding.

 A flash drive consists of a small printed circuit board carrying the circuit elements and a USB connector, insulated electrically and protected inside a plastic, metal, or rubberized case, which can be carried in a pocket or on a key chain, for example.
 Some are equipped with an I/O indication LED that lights up or blinks upon access.
 The USB connector may be protected by a removable cap or by retracting into the body of the drive, although it is not likely to be damaged if unprotected.
-Most flash drives use a standard type-A USB connection allowing connection with a port on a personal computer, but drives for other interfaces also exist (e.g. micro-USB and USB-C ports).
+Most flash drives use a standard Type-A USB connection allowing connection with a port on a personal computer, but drives for other interfaces also exist (e.g. micro-USB and USB-C ports).
 USB flash drives draw power from the computer via the USB connection.
 Some devices combine the functionality of a portable media player with USB flash storage; they require a battery only when used to play music on the go.

 History

 The basis for USB flash drives is flash memory, a type of floating-gate semiconductor memory invented by Fujio Masuoka in the early 1980s.
 Flash memory uses floating-gate MOSFET transistors as memory cells.
-In the 1995, a group of companies including IBM, Microsoft, Intel and NEC were working on the development of Universal Serial Bus (USB).
+In 1995, a group of companies including IBM, Microsoft, Intel and NEC were working on the development of Universal Serial Bus (USB).

 Multiple individuals have staked a claim to having invented the USB flash drive.
-On April 5, 1999, Amir Ban, Dov Moran, and Oron Ogdan of M-Systems, an Israeli company, filed a patent application entitled "Architecture for a Universal Serial Bus-Based PC Flash Disk" that combined flash memory storage with USB connector through a USB controller.
+On April 5, 1999, Amir Ban, Dov Moran, and Oron Ogdan of M-Systems, an Israeli company, filed a patent application entitled "Architecture for a Universal Serial Bus-Based PC Flash Disk" that combined flash memory storage with USB connectors through a USB controller.
 The patent was subsequently granted on November 14, 2000, and these individuals have often been recognized as the inventors of the USB flash drive.
 Also in 1999, Shimon Shmueli, an engineer at IBM, submitted an invention disclosure asserting that he had invented the USB flash drive.